 Jeremy and Sallee serve as administrators of the Lutheran Welcome Center, a guest house and conference facility designed to provide a place of rest, renewal and gathering for missionaries in Chad.
 Pray specifically for their daughters who in the States for their schooling.
 They have been with LBIM since 2015.

 - Olivia, November 12

 Nathanael and Carrie

 Nathanael and Carrie and their family are living in a village in Chad among an unreached people group.
 They continue to study the language as they settle into their home and learn to live, garden and build relationships with their new friends.
+They are translating Bible stories and seeking creative ways to share those stories in their community along with their Chadian partners in ministry.
 They have been with LBIM since 2012.